Once you make this easy Homemade Onion Gravy with Red Wine, it will soon become your favourite.

 Step Two: At this point, you can turn the heat down to low.
 Add the butter, mix, and place a lid on the skillet.
 Continue to cook (mixing a few times) until the onions are golden and soft.
 This can take anywhere from 40-60 minutes depending on the amount of onions.

-Making Homemade Onion Gravy From Scratch
+Homemade Onion Gravy From Scratch

 I got this idea from a recipe for classic British Cumberland Sauce.
 Since we love our food on the spicy side, this worked fantastically.
 Any wine jelly (or hot jelly if you like the heat) will work.
 Alternatively, if jelly is not your thing, add tomato paste instead.

-- To the cooked onions add the jelly, mustard, salt and pepper.
+- To the cooked onions add the jelly, mustard, salt, and pepper.
 Stir until the jelly melts.

 - Add the flour and mix well.